iogbole/israelo/_posts/2022-03-06-pm-frameworks.md

 ## The AARM Method

 The AARM metrics is an analytical framework that defines the metrics for a product/feature.
-It's an acronumy for :
+It's an acronym for :

 - <b>A</b>cquisition — where/what channels do users come from?
 This is an important consideration during an opportunity scoping exercise.
 This is also an important metric to track for Product Led Growth strategy.
 For instance, entice consumers with a free tier and subsequently convert them to freemium or premium users.
-- <b>A</b>ctivation — What percentange of users used the product after signing up?
+- <b>A</b>ctivation — What percentage of users used the product after signing up?
 Did they install an agent?
-Did users activate their cloud connection, or left it in an incomplete state?
+Did users activate their cloud connection or leave it in an incomplete state?
 - <b>R</b>etention - Increasing the frequency with which customers utilise the product/feature.
 What's the percentage of repeat customers?
 - <b>M</b>onetization - Can you monetise this feature?
-Why whould anyone pay for this product or feature?
+Why would anyone pay for this product or feature?
 Why won't they use an open-source solution instead?

 Further Reading: <a href="https://www.lewis-lin.com/blog/2017/11/3/what-is-the-aarm-method" target="_blank"> AARM Metrics </a>